llvm-mos/llvm-mos/README.md

 -O0, -O3, -Os, and -Oz.
 The compiler is believed to be C99 compatible, but the quality of generated code is not yet at even a v0.1 level.

-**WARNING!** Very little attention has been given to the quality of code it generates beyond making sure that it's possible to clean up later.
+**WARNING!** While we're now in the process of optimizing the code generator's output, it's still early days.
+Code quality is rapidly improving, but it's still not nearly good enough for even a v0.1.
 Because of this, please don't publicly review, compare, or benchmark this compiler against other compilers at this time.
-You'll be surprised how much better the code will get once we turn our full attention to it.
+Output generated now will only vaguely resemble output in even six month's time.

 To keep this project a clean fork of LLVM, no target-specific source code or libraries are part of this project.
 These are contained in the related